 This means that they probably have little nutritional value.
 In addition, corn and soybeans are genetically modified (unless they're organic), and since grains overall are too high in carbs they tend to interfere with insulin and glucose metabolism, and lead to obesity.

 It's important to remember that not all grains are bad.
-Since cats are obligate carnivore, you should feed a high animal protein, grain-free diet, but dogs, especially active and working dogs, can thrive on a grain-friendly diet made of whole grains.
+Since cats are obligate carnivore, you should feed a high animal protein, grain-free diet, but dogs, especially active and working dogs, can thrive on a grain-in diet made of whole grains.
 When looking for a grain-in diet, avoid refined grains and opt instead for ancient grains, including quinoa, millet, and amaranth.